Chris.luChris.lu header image, displaying an 80s style landscape and sunset

 Unified is an interface for parsing, inspecting, transforming, and serializing content through syntax trees

-The specifications are all managed by the syntax-tree organisation on github which is part of the unified collective, this is the home for several syntax tree specifications, the base syntax tree is called unist, unist is a universal syntax tree specification, it is part of the family of syntax trees called Abstract Syntax Treess hence the abbreviation ASTs, on top of unist you have the other syntax trees that we are interested in, the first one is called MDAST this is the specification that represents markdown in a syntax tree and the second one is called HAST which is the specification that represents HTML in a syntax tree, but because we use MDX and not pure markdown, the two syntax trees MDAST and HAST have supersets, the superset of MDAST is called MDXAST and the superset of HAST is called MDXHAST
+The specifications are all managed by the syntax-tree organization on github which is part of the unified collective, this is the home for several syntax tree specifications, the base syntax tree is called unist, unist is a universal syntax tree specification, it is part of the family of syntax trees called Abstract Syntax Treess hence the abbreviation ASTs, on top of unist you have the other syntax trees that we are interested in, the first one is called MDAST this is the specification that represents markdown in a syntax tree and the second one is called HAST which is the specification that represents HTML in a syntax tree, but because we use MDX and not pure markdown, the two syntax trees MDAST and HAST have supersets, the superset of MDAST is called MDXAST and the superset of HAST is called MDXHAST

-MDAST and HAST are the syntax tree specifications, but the actual tools are remnark, which is a tool that transforms markdown with plugins, and rehype which is a tool that transforms HTML with plugins
+MDAST and HAST are the syntax tree specifications, but the actual tools are Remark and Rehype.

 MDX supports both remark and rehype plugins.
 More about plugins in the "using plugins to extend MDX" chapter